-Once they returned to their room, Brad picked Katie up in his arms and placed her on the bed, but an unusual sound sent the two looking for the source.
+Once Brad and Katie returned to their room, he picked her up in his arms and placed her on the bed, but an unusual sound sent the two looking for the source.
 They tore the bed apart and realized they had landed on a bag of chips Liberty had left in the bed.
-With the chips all over the bed, the two got to work cleaning up the mess, but were interrupted by a call from Susan telling them the paternity test results were in.
-Susan explained that Brad needed to come to the hospital to sign for the results, so he and Katie rushed right over to Memorial.
+With the chips all over the bed, the two got to work cleaning up the mess but were interrupted by a call from Susan, who told them the paternity test results were in.
+Susan explained that Brad needed to go to the hospital to sign for the results, so he and Katie rushed right over to Memorial.

-After the mall, Liberty and Parker went to Al's for a mid-day snack.
+After the mall, Liberty and Parker went to Al's for a midday snack.
 Parker insisted that Liberty was skipping school and eating up a storm because she was anticipating the results of her DNA test.
-Liberty told Parker to quit talking about the DNA results or she would tell Jack that Parker left school.
-Parker decided it was time to get back to school, but Liberty asked him to plan a new escapade for tomorrow.
+Liberty told Parker to quit talking about the DNA results, or she would tell Jack that Parker had left school.
+Parker decided it was time to get back to school, but Liberty asked him to plan a new escapade for the following day.
 Parker told Liberty that he hoped the results would end up the way she wanted.

 As Parker and Liberty returned to school, Brad and Katie stopped them in the parking lot.
 Brad told her they had some news for her, but first he wanted to know what she was doing out of school.
 Brad assumed Liberty had been bullied again and insisted on going in to talk to the principal, but Liberty stopped him and said she and Parker were just out getting some air.
 Liberty quickly left campus with Brad and Katie to find out the results of her test.

-At Al's Diner, Brad handed Liberty a medal he had won in high school and Liberty understood that the gift meant he was her father and Brad confirmed her realization.
+At Al's Diner, Brad handed Liberty a medal he had won in high school, and Liberty understood that the gift meant he was her father.
+Brad confirmed her realization.
 Liberty was happy with the news and hugged Brad.

-Alison complained to a fellow nursing student about how difficult the classes were and her new friend pointed out that Alison was dating her own expert tutor, Chris.
-Chris saw the two women talking and approached Alison and tried to give her a bouquet of flowers, but Alison told him to leave her alone and walked away.
-Chris chased after Alison and once they were alone, she asked him to stop giving her gifts and showering her with affection at work.
-She explained that everyone in the hospital was talking about them and she worried people would think Chris was helping her get ahead in class.
+Alison complained to a fellow nursing student about how difficult the classes were, and her new friend pointed out that Alison was dating her own expert tutor, Chris.
+Chris saw the two women talking, approached Alison, and tried to give her a bouquet of flowers, but Alison told him to leave her alone and walked away.
+Chris chased after Alison, and once they were alone, she asked him to stop giving her gifts and showering her with affection at work.
+She explained that everyone in the hospital was talking about them, and she worried people would think Chris was helping her get ahead in class.
 Chris tried to convince Alison they could date without people gossiping, but his beeper called him away to a waiting patient before they could finish their conversation.

 Casey arrived at home to have lunch with his mom and threw his bag by the door.
-When he found no one was home he went upstairs, leaving his backpack by the open patio door.
-With Casey out of the room, Elwood snuck in and left undetected.
-When Margo arrived home for lunch she found Casey's bag open with one of the missing manuscripts inside.
-Casey insisted he knew nothing about the stolen documents or how they ended up in his possession, but Margo was reluctant to believe him.
+When he found no one was home, he went upstairs, leaving his backpack by the open patio door.
+With Casey out of the room, Elwood sneaked in and left undetected.
+When Margo arrived home for lunch, she found Casey's bag open with one of the missing manuscripts inside.
+Casey insisted he knew nothing about the stolen documents or how they had ended up in his possession, but Margo was reluctant to believe him.

-Tom came home to find Margo and Casey arguing about how the stolen manuscript got into Casey's backpack.
+Tom arrived at home and found Margo and Casey arguing about how the stolen manuscript had gotten into Casey's backpack.
 Casey told his dad that Margo had basically called him a thief and a liar.
 Casey insisted he hadn't stolen any of the manuscripts from Oakdale University, but Margo didn't believe him.

 Tom asked for background on what was going on, and Casey told them he had found out about the stolen manuscripts from Emily.
-Margo thought Emily had tried to use Casey to get a story, but Casey said he had volunteered to help since the story involved the university.
+Margo thought Emily had tried to use Casey to get a story, but Casey said he had volunteered to help, since the story involved the university.
 Margo then questioned whether Casey had set the whole thing up to score points with Emily.
-Casey told Margo to go ahead and arrest him and accused her of having been waiting for him to screw up ever since he got out of prison.
-Tom said they were simply trying to understand how a manuscript Casey had never seen ended up in their house inside Casey's backpack.
-Casey said someone must be setting him up to try to send him back to jail.
+Casey told Margo to go ahead and arrest him and accused her of having been waiting for him to screw up ever since he had gotten out of prison.
+Tom said they were simply trying to understand how a manuscript Casey had never seen had ended up in their house inside Casey's backpack.
+Casey said someone had to be setting him up to try to send him back to jail.